St. Paul's College, Hong Kong: Current campus at Bonham Road

 The original St. John's Hall building as well as Wong Ming Him Hall was deemed inadequate owing to the college's rapid growth, to an extent that AM PM double-shift schooling was adopted in 1961 and 1962.
-As a result, the college started the planning of a thorough campus redevelopment scheme with alumnus-cum-architect Szeto Wai (司徒惠) in 1962, and construction started in the same year.
+As a result, the college started the planning of a thorough campus redevelopment scheme with alumnus and architect Szeto Wai in 1962, and construction started in the same year.
 The old St. John's Hall building was torn down and replaced by four new blocks, namely the North Wing, East Wing and West Wing (now renamed Stewart Building), as well as the now demolished Primary School Block.
 This layout remained unchanged until the 2000s, when the college carried out a School Improvement programme.

 School Improvement Programme

 In 2003, the college implemented a School Improvement Programme (SIP) with a view to construct a new administration and teaching block above the swimming pool area.
 To make way for the new building, the college demolished the former primary school building.

 The intake of the New South Wing occurred in October 2006, and was officially opened by Peter Kwong Kong-kit, the then Archbishop of Hong Kong, on 15 December of the same year.
 It houses the college office, a principal's room, art rooms, music rooms and staff rooms.